About Friends of the Forest Sedona

 Friends of the Forest is a unique organization that was formed in 1994 as a result of the Sedona Forum entitled Building Partnerships with the National Forest.
 We are non-profit and non-political.
 We are dedicated, we have fun, and we are goal oriented.
 We give to the forest and the community in energetic ways.
 Simply, we get things done!
 About one-third of our members live in the Sedona area and actively give of their time.
 Others are not able to personally participate but their membership dues and donations are vital in helping us to underwrite projects on the Red Rock Ranger District.

-Friends of the Forest provided the Red Rock Ranger District of the U.S. Forest Service with over 30,000+ hours of volunteer services annually.
+Friends of the Forest provides the Red Rock Ranger District of the U.S. Forest Service with thousands of hours of volunteer services annually.
 Our primary goals are:

 - Help the Forest Service maintain its trails and cultural resources